Algebraic vector bundles and $p$-local A^1-homotopy theory: Proofs of the main results

-Next, we introduce an explicit homotopy class on $M_n$.
-If $\bmu_n$ is the sheaf of $n$-th roots of unity (pointed by the identity), then there is a fiber sequence of the form $\bmu_n\to \gm{} \to \gm{}$, where the second map is $[n]$.
-The induced map between homotopy pushouts of the horizontal maps in the diagram
+Next, we introduce an explicit homotopy class of loops on $M_n$.
+If $\bmu_n$ is the sheaf of $n$-th roots of unity (pointed by the unit section), then there is a fiber sequence of the form $\bmu_n\to \gm{} \to \gm{}$, where the second map is $e_n$.
+The induced map between homotopy cofibers of the horizontal maps in the diagram